kabitabhattarai/kabitabhattarai/README.md

 Developed and executed three data-driven projects:
 HR analysis using Excel
 Retail Sales Analysis with SQL
-Simulated Brain Tumor Analysis in Python(with kNN classification) All featuring cleaning, EDA, visualization
+Simulated Brain Tumor Analysis in Python
+All featuring cleaning, EDA, visualization

 Passionate about leveraging technology to drive business insights.
 Creative thinker with hobbies in drawing, hiking, and video games.